neuroradiology/TinyVoxel/README.md

 A voxelrenderer made with LibGDX supporting desktop, Android and browser. iOS is untested.
 Ouya support is buggy, due to the small depth buffer.

+For an Android build, copy the assets from core/assets to android/assets.

 Everything is GLES 2.0 compatible and there are no extensions used.

 See an example of a HTML build at http://www.vrpaint.com/voxel .